LouisCE/fandom-challenge/README.md

 | Nest Hub                   | Good       | Good            | Good            | Good          |
 | Nest Hub Max               | Good       | Good            | Good            | Good          |

-All responsive breakpoints worked as expected.
-The quiz container scales and stacks appropriately on smaller devices.
-Background images are set with `cover` and `center` properties; while there is minor cropping on some tablet devices, this is minor and does not affect the readability or functionality of the quiz content.

-No explicit media queries are currently being used for this project.
-The layout relies on **Bootstrap’s responsive grid and utility classes**, along with percentage-based widths, to adapt naturally across screen sizes.
-The quiz container remains centred and fully visible on all tested devices, with background images scaling appropriately while maintaining focus on the interactive quiz content.

 Below are three examples:

 - **iPhone SE** (mobile)